Dreezy

 Seandrea Sledge (born March 28, 1994), better known by her stage name Dreezy, is an American rapper, singer, and songwriter.
-She signed with Interscope Records in 2014 where she released the studio albums No Hard Feelings (2016) and Big Dreez (2019).
+Hailing from Chicago, she signed with Interscope Records in 2014.
+The label released her debut studio album, No Hard Feelings (2016), as well as its follow-up, Big Dreez (2019).
 In 2020, she split from the label and released Hitgirl (2022), a collaboration album with Hit-Boy.

 Early life

 Sledge was born and raised on the South Side of Chicago, Illinois.
 Throughout her childhood, Sledge moved to a number of locations throughout the city of Chicago.
-To escape issues that a number of teens face (blended families, constantly having new friends, and problems at home) Sledge looked into the fine arts, which helped her deal with some of the realities of her life.
+To escape personal issues Sledge looked into the fine arts.
 She explored scatting, poetry writing, and drifted towards singing at the age of 10.
 Sledge always felt like music was her internal escapism, and by the age of 14, she found interest in becoming a rapper.
-Sledge has cited rappers J. Cole and Lil Wayne as her biggest musical influences, referring to the former as her favourite rapper of all time.
+Sledge has cited rappers J. Cole and Lil Wayne as her biggest musical influences, referring to the former as her favorite rapper of all time.

 Career

 2012–2013: Early beginnings

-Dreezy was putting more time into rapping, she became good friends with fellow Chicago native rapper Sasha Go Hard, and made a guest appearance on Sasha's song, "I Ain't No Hitta" in 2012.
+As Dreezy was putting more time into rapping, she became good friends with fellow Chicago native rapper Sasha Go Hard, and made a guest appearance on Sasha's song "I Ain't No Hitta" in 2012.
 Dreezy later released a song with a fellow rapper Lil Durk, called "Ghost".
 In February 2013, Dreezy released a collaborative mixtape with fellow Chicago native rapper Mikey Dollaz, titled Business N Pleasure.
 In February 2014, she released her first solo mixtape, titled Schizo through AOE Music, along with a song, which features guest verse from a fellow Chicago rapper Common, called "No Good".